India's 1st IRDAI Approved Insurance Web Aggregator

 • Puerto Rico

-Although, Zika has greater consequences for pregnant women but anyone travelling to these countries should be on the careful and take necessary steps to be prepared.
+Although, Zika has more significant consequences for pregnant women anyone traveling to these countries should be careful and take the necessary steps to be prepared.
 But how can you do it?

-Travel Insurance is a good way to safeguard yourself against Zika, if travelling to these countries.
-A travel insurance plan typically covers the cost of medication, hospitalization and like, if the traveler falls sick in the destination country.
+Travel Insurance is a good way to safeguard yourself against Zika if traveling to these countries.
+A travel insurance plan typically covers the cost of medication, hospitalization, and like, if the traveler falls sick in the destination country.

 Some medical benefits included in travel insurance include:

-Medical Treatment: Costs incurred in treatment of a medical condition, in-patient or out-patient and the costs of transportation to a medical facility are covered
+Costs incurred in the treatment of a medical condition, in-patient or out-patient, and the costs of transportation to a medical facility are covered

-A 28-year old male travelling to Brazil for one week can get travel insurance of sum assured within a range of $50,000 - $500,000 by paying a premium between Rs 650-2009.
-While certain countries or geographies such as the European Union make it mandatory to have travel insurance, it is better to have one especially when the sum assured is large and premium low.
+A 28-year-old male traveling to Brazil for one week can get travel insurance of sum assured within a range of $50,000 – $500,000 by paying a premium between Rs 650-2009.
+While certain countries or geographies such as the European Union make it mandatory to have travel insurance, it is better to have one especially when the sum assured is large and the premium low.

-The idea behind a travel insurance is to be prepared for any eventuality even sickness or accident in a foreign location.
-This specifically becomes more relevant for those travelling to countries affected by endemic such as Zika.
-Hospitalisation is a costly affair and India’s foreign exchange rules allow only limited foreign currency conversion.
-To avoid a situation where hospitalization cannot happen due to lack of money having travel insurance is must.
+The idea behind travel insurance is to be prepared for any eventuality even sickness or accident in a foreign location.
+This specifically becomes more relevant for those traveling to countries affected by endemic such as Zika.
+Hospitalization is costly, and India’s foreign exchange rules allow only limited foreign currency conversion.
+To avoid a situation where hospitalization cannot happen due to lack of money travel insurance is a must.